DirectXMan12/should_be/ASSERTIONS.rst

     assert that self :code:`is`/:code:`is not` target

 should_be_none / shouldnt_be_none : ()
+    assert that self is/is not None

 should_be_in / shouldnt_be_in
+    assert that self is/is not in target

 should_be_a / shouldnt_be_a
     assert that self is/is not an instance of target